Dickinson-COMP-491-492/website/docs/assignments/PA02-CandidateProjects.md

          - a link to its home page and/or repository.
          - 1-2 sentences description of the purpose of the project and the community it serves.
          - 1-2 sentences summarizing of your interest level in the project and your impression of the suitability of the project for this course.
-   6. Commit your changes to your feature branch.
+   3. Commit your changes to your feature branch.
-   7. Create a pull request to the upstream for your feature branch.
+   4. Push your feature branch to update your PR.
-   8. Check the changes in your pull request on GitHub to ensure that they are correct.
+   5. Check the changes in your pull request on GitHub to ensure that they are correct.

 ### Finding H/FOSS Projects